POETSII/tinsel/README.md

-Tinsel is a RISC-V-based manythread message-passing architecture designed for FPGA clusters.
-It is being as part of the [POETS Project](https://poets-project.org/about) (Partially-Ordered Event Triggered Systems).
+Tinsel is a [RISC-V](https://riscv.org/)-based manythread message-passing architecture designed for FPGA clusters.
+It is being developed as part of the [POETS Project](https://poets-project.org/about) (Partially-Ordered Event Triggered Systems).